-As a part of Minnesota's outdoor recreation system, the Twin Cities Regional Parks and Trails System fulfills a special niche that distinguishes it from local and state recreation opportunities.
+As a part of Minnesota's outdoor recreation system, the Twin Cities Regional Parks and Trails System fills a special niche that distinguishes it from local and state recreation opportunities.
 Criteria outlined in the 25-Year Parks and Trails Legacy Plan help determine what makes a unit "regionally significant."
-The following criteria provide the key considerations for regional significance for the Regional Parks and Trails System:
+13